Azurehappen/Virtual-Network-DGNSS-Project/README.md

 ```

 4. BNC software setup
 * setup the local IP port.
 Port number 6699 for the **Broadcast Corrections** and 3536 for **RINEX Ephemeris**.
-Please select the 'version 3' in the **RINEX Ephemeris** tab page.
-If you would like to change the port numbers, the port numbers configured in the server are also need to be changed.
+Please select 'version 3' on the **RINEX Ephemeris** tab page.
+If you would like to change the port numbers, the port numbers configured in the server also need to be changed.
 * setup the stream: click **Add Stream** -> **Caster**
 * The recommended NTRIP Caster: Caster host (products.igs-ip.net), Caster port (2101), Ntrip Version (2)
 * Fill in "User" and "Password".
 (You may need an account for SSR stream usage.
 Please check http://www.igs-ip.net/home for registration.)
 * Click **Get table**
 * Click an navigation message stream (Defaul: BCEP00BKG0) then click **select**.
-* Click an SSR message stream (Defaul: SSR00CNE0) then click **select**.
+* Click SSR message streams (SSR00CNE0 and SSR00WHU0) then click **select**.
+(Currently, by default, VN-DGNSS use Orbit/Clock info from WHU and VTEC product from CNES)
 * Run (click **Start**) the BNC software.

 ## III.
 Client Setup
-The excutable file "VN_DGNSS_Client" for Linux (generated from Ubuntu 18.04) is located at VN_DGNSS_Client/bin.
+The executable file "VN_DGNSS_Client" for Linux (generated from Ubuntu 18.04) is located at VN_DGNSS_Client/bin.
-The excutable file "VN_DGNSS_Client.exe" for Windows (generated from Windows 10) is located at VN_DGNSS_Client/app.
+The executable file "VN_DGNSS_Client.exe" for Windows (generated from Windows 10) is located at VN_DGNSS_Client/app.

 Please check 'VN_DGNSS_Client/README' for details.